Applications for funding

 - Have clear artistic and social benefits

-The Trust will endeavour to support projects based in the City of Oxford and the University of Oxford where possible and, specifically, projects from Brasenose College.
-The Trust will also consider any project based in the UK including those that involve an overseas element.
+The Trust was formed by students from Brasenose College, University of Oxford and we therefore support projects based in the City of Oxford and the University of Oxford and, specifically, Brasenose College.
+However the Trust considers any project based in the UK including those that involve an overseas element.

 The Trust can give ‘in-kind’ support in the form of knowledge and advice as well as financial support in the form of grants and underwriting.

-In the event of several applications of equal quality, the Trust may choose to select several which represent a wide range of arts activities and/or of beneficiary groups.
+When selecting between projects of equal quality, the Trust may choose the project(s) which represent a wide range of arts activities and/or of beneficiary groups.

 Guidelines for funding decisions